marijnh/Eloquent-JavaScript/04_data.md

 // → {x: 0.3667, y: 1.966}
 ```

-If sines and cosines are not something you are very familiar with,
+If sines and cosines are not something you are familiar with, don't
-don't worry.
-When they are used in this book, in [Chapter
+worry.
+When they are used in this book, in [Chapter ?](dom#sin_cos),
-?](dom#sin_cos), I'll explain them.
+I'll explain them.

 {{index "Math.random function", "random number"}}

-The previous example uses `Math.random`.
+The previous example used `Math.random`.
 This is a function that
 returns a new pseudorandom number between zero (inclusive) and one
 (exclusive) every time you call it.